 How is syrup used in the bubble tea-making process and why?

-Fructose is used as a key ingredient of every bubble tea drink, in order to provide a light sweetness and a pleasant texture.
-Fructose is added to the shaker with either a ladle or a fructose dispenser in the correct ratio for each drink, and is shaken with the rest of the ingredients and ice for an even distribution.
+Fructose is used as a key ingredient in every bubble tea drink in order to provide a light sweetness and a pleasant texture.
+Fructose is added to the shaker with either a ladle or a fructose dispenser in the correct ratio for each drink and is shaken with the rest of the ingredients and ice for even distribution.
 Though fructose does not impart a specific flavour beyond sweetness to the bubble tea drinks, it works effectively to blend the flavour of the tea base with the flavours of additional ingredients and toppings.

 Fruit/ flavoured syrups

-These syrups add sweetness to bubble tea drinks as fructose does, but in addition to this they also impart a burst of flavour which compliments a green tea base.
-Adding a fruity syrup to a green tea base before shaking with ice enables the flavour to be distributed evenly through the drink.
+These syrups add sweetness to bubble tea drinks as fructose does, but in addition to this, they also impart a burst of flavour which compliments a green tea base.
+Adding a fruity syrup to a green tea base before shaking it with ice enables the flavour to be distributed evenly throughout the drink.
 The wide range of flavoured syrups on offer makes it easy to mix and match flavours with the variety of popping boba topping options, unlocking an endless number of flavour combinations.
-Some flavoured syrups, such as hazelnut and brown sugar, are also used to flavour tapioca pearls, and maintain their texture after they have been cooked and cooled.
+Some flavoured syrups, such as hazelnut and brown sugar, are also used to flavour tapioca pearls and maintain their texture after they have been cooked and cooled.

 Thick brown sugar syrup

 Thick brown sugar syrup can be used for ‘smearing’ designs around the inside of bubble tea cups before milky teas are poured into them.
 Due to its high viscosity, this syrup is perfect for maintaining its position even after the tea has been added to the cup, thus imparting both flavour and an elevated style to the finished drink.